SakSal-tech/trade-capture-system/docs/step-5-notifications.md

 - Correctness and compliance: audit-first emission ensures subscribers see only persisted and auditable changes this was non-negotiable for operations and compliance.
 - Low friction rollout: SSE requires no additional infra and is easy to test and demo to stakeholders.
 It buys immediate operational value while keeping the long‑term design open to durable options.
-- Future‑proof: by publishing from the service layer (not the controller) and keeping event publication abstract (via a manager or an event publisher), we made the implementation easy to refactor to a brokered, durable architecture later.
+- Future‑proof: by publishing from the service layer (not the controller) and keeping event publication abstract (via a manager or an event publisher), made the implementation easy to refactor to a brokered, durable architecture later.

 Known limitations and recommendations